Tamim468/Monaco-Editor-LSP-example/README.md

 ## Info

-- Right now I've tested the lua language server only on linux.
+- Right now I've tested the lua language server only on linux and windows.
 - The language server uses port `8080`, so make sure this port is free or change the port in `client/src/main.ts` and `server/src/main.ts`
 - This is an npm workspaces setup, so you can run alle npm scripts inside the repository's root folder.